eChook/documentation/programming-the-arduino/install-arduino-ide.md

 # Install Arduino IDE

+The goal of this step is to install Arduino IDE and open it successfully once.

-First install the Arduino IDE.
-IDE stands for Integrated Development Environment and is the software you use to write code for the Arduino and to upload it to the Arduino.
+Arduino IDE (Integrated Development Environment) is the software used to write and upload code to the Arduino.
 The Arduino IDE is available from here:

 {% embed url="https://docs.arduino.cc/software/ide-v2" %}

-If you already have the IDE installed, please make sure it is up to date.
+If you already have the IDE installed, make sure it is up to date.

-Download and install the IDE.
-Once installed, run the program.
-It should look like this:
+Follow this order:

+1. Download the latest Arduino IDE from the official link above.
+2. Install it.
+3. Open Arduino IDE after installation.
+4. Approve the first-run prompts for drivers and libraries.

+When complete, the IDE should open and look similar to the image below:

 <figure><img src="../.gitbook/assets/image (2).png" alt=""><figcaption></figcaption></figure>

-The first time the IDE starts, it will download and install drivers and libraries - there will be a few prompts to approve.
+After this, continue to the programming step.